-For custom cement tiles, our minimum requirement is 80 square feet, and there is a custom color specification charge for more than 3 colors.
-Please contact us for more information.
+For custom cement tiles, there is a minimum squasre footage requirement for custom color specification Please contact us for more information.

 We require a 65% non-refundable deposit by check.
 These funds will be utilized to commence production of your specific order and will be applied to your final balance.
 The customer agrees to pay shipping costs and sales tax if applicable.
 Balance is due upon completion and prior to shipping.
 Custom orders cannot be cancelled, changed, returned or refunded at any time.